Art for One Drop — Specialty Microsite & Digital Campaign

 I designed a fully responsive microsite supported by a cohesive visual campaign across all digital touchpoints.

-The core of the experience was a dedicated sale page,
+The core of the experience was a dedicated sale page, built as a standalone microsite that included:

 • Hero section introducing the campaign